AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/examples/assets-pim-integration.md

 # AEM Assets events for PIM integration

+** NOTE: This tutorial uses experimental AEM as a Cloud Service APIs.
+To gain access to these APIs, you will need to accept a pre-release software agreement and have these APIs manually enabled for your environment by Adobe engineering.
+Please reach out to Adobe support to request access. **

-Learn how to integrate AEM Assets and Product Information Management (PIM) system to update asset metadata **using AEM Eventing**.
-Upon receiving an AEM Assets event the asset metadata can be updated in AEM, PIM, or both systems, based on the business requirements.
-However, in this example, let's update the asset metadata in AEM.
+Learn how to integrate AEM Assets with a third-party system, such as a Product Information Management (PIM) or Product Line Management (PLM) system, to update asset metadata **using native AEM IO events**.
+Upon receiving an AEM Assets event, the asset metadata can be updated in AEM, the PIM, or both systems, based on the business requirements.
+However, in this example, we will demonstratre updating the asset metadata in AEM.

-To run the asset metadata update **code outside of AEM**, the [Adobe I/O Runtime](https://developer.adobe.com/runtime/docs/guides/overview/what_is_runtime/) a serverless platform is used.
+To run the asset metadata update **code outside of AEM**, we will leverage [Adobe I/O Runtime](https://developer.adobe.com/runtime/docs/guides/overview/what_is_runtime/), a serverless platform.
 The event processing flow is as follows:

 ![AEM Assets events for PIM integration](../assets/examples/assets-pim-integration/aem-assets-pim-integration.png)

-1. The AEM Author service triggers an _Asset Processing Completed_ event when an asset upload is completed.
+1. The AEM Author service triggers an _Asset Processing Completed_ event when an asset upload is completed and all asset processing activities have completed.
+Waiting for processing to complete ensures that any out-of-the-box processing, such as metadata extraction, has completed before we proceed.
 1. The event is sent to the [Adobe I/O Events](https://developer.adobe.com/events/) service.
 1. The Adobe I/O Events service passes the event to the [Adobe I/O Runtime Action](https://developer.adobe.com/runtime/docs/guides/using/creating_actions/) for processing.
-1. The Adobe I/O Runtime Action calls the mocked PIM API to retrieve additional metadata like SKU, supplier information.
+1. The Adobe I/O Runtime Action calls the API of the PIM system to retrieve additional metadata like SKU, supplier information, or other details.
-1. The PIM retrieved additional metadata is then updated in AEM Assets using the [Assets Author API](https://developer.adobe.com/experience-cloud/experience-manager-apis/api/experimental/assets/author/).
+1. The additional metadata retrieved from the PIM is then updated in AEM Assets using the [Assets Author API](https://developer.adobe.com/experience-cloud/experience-manager-apis/api/experimental/assets/author/).

 ## Prerequisites